chainguard-images/images/images/datadog-agent/README.md

 ---
 <!--monopod:end-->

 <!--overview:start-->
-Minimalist Wolfi-based DataDog Agent to collect events and metrics and send to Datadog.
+Minimalist Wolfi-based Datadog Agent to collect events and metrics from hosts and send them to Datadog.
 <!--overview:end-->

 <!--getting:start-->
 ## Get It!
 The image is available on `cgr.dev`:

 ```